PavanKalyan1067/testing_glue/README.md

 - SFDC Data: Reads 'sfdc' data.

-- Facilities Data: Reads 'facilities' data, excludes milliseconds from timestamp columns, and renames columns.
+- Facilities Data: Reads 'facilities' data.

+## Data Pre-processing

+The script preprocesses each DataFrame by excluding milliseconds from timestamp columns.
+It performs these operations for each DataFrame separately.

 ## Semantic Tables Creation